industrial-edge/Shopfloor-to-Cloud-Connectivity/docs/install.md

   ![EnergyManager7](graphics/EnergyManager7.png)

 - Select "counter" for the aggregation
-- to change the colour of the lines click on the gear and
+- to change the colour of the lines click on the gear and select the colour

   ![EnergyManager8](graphics/EnergyManager8.png)

 Because of different units it´s necessary to adapt the "Y-axis"
-- on rubric "5 Chart-Display options" click on the gear next to "Y-axis"
+- on rubric 5 "Chart-Display options" click on the gear next to "Y-axis"
 - assign the parameters as shown in the picture below

   ![EnergyManager9](graphics/EnergyManager9.png)

 - do the same for the other line diagrams
   Note: for some diagrams KPIs are necessary, how to set them is explained in the next step

 A gauge diagram is a way to give a quick overview about the momentary stand e.g. Energy per Bottle Line1